DefinitelyTyped/demo-typescript-node-minimal/README.md

 This will create the `node_modules` and add the `xregexp` package.
 If you look into the `node_modules/xregexp` folder you see a lot of stuff, but we don't have to be aware of any of that:

-The magic happens when Node.js loads a module: it will scan the `node_modules` folder and find the `xregexp` folder.
+The magic happens when node loads a module: it will scan the `node_modules` folder and find the `xregexp` folder.
 In the `package.json` it will see the element `"main": "./xregexp-all.js"`.

 This tells node that the `xregexp` module uses that file as main-entry point.
 This also means you don't have to look into the folder as module resolution is all automated.